Journalism without fear or favour

 The conference was originally planned for 22 – 24 April 2020 but was rescheduled due to the ongoing COVID-19 pandemic.

 Win a Masterclass

-RNTC media training centre has joined forces with UNESCO and the Netherlands Ministry of Foreign Affairs to hold an online competition in the run-up to the conference offering the chance to win a two-day online Masterclass in Investigative Journalism.
+RNTC, the internationally renowned training centre of RNW Media, has joined forces with UNESCO and the Netherlands Ministry of Foreign Affairs to hold an online competition in the run-up to the conference offering the chance to win a two-day online Masterclass in Investigative Journalism.
 People are invited to submit a short story, picture or 10-second video message explaining what press freedom means to them or how they’ve contributed to it, via direct messaging @UnescoNow.
 A total of 20 winners will be selected to take part in RNTC’s masterclass which will take place in January.

 The online training will introduce key concepts and tools for investigative journalism and strengthen participants’ capacity to identify and research issues of governance, accountability, corruption, and misuse of power.
 In order to publicise the competition, RNW Media has been sharing videos on its social media channels of journalists from around the world explaining what press freedom means to them.